About

 shredded zucchini in bowl with ingredients

-How to make paleo chocolate zucchini bread
+How to make this chocolate zucchini bread

 • First grate the zucchini – I used a box grater and kept the zucchini shreds more medium the second time I made this (images do show finer shreds).
 Use a cheesecloth or super fine mesh bag (I use these) to strain all of the water out.
 This is very important or your bread won’t bake through.